 Historic places face threats every day.
-Those threats vastly exceed Historic Kansas City’s resources, which is why Historic Kansas City works with historic neighborhoods who take the lead and seek our help to preserve the history and character that is important to them.
+Those threats vastly exceed Historic Kansas City’s resources, but we seek to work with historic neighborhoods, whom we can assist to preserve the history and character that is important to them.
 Saving a historic structure takes months to build a coalition, work with city planning and gain the support of councilmembers.

 HISTORIC DESIGNATION NOMINATION